allegheny-college-cmpsc-100-fall-2022/course-materials/README.md

 You will be asked at various points to reflect on ways you can connect your work to general course concepts or to understanding your progress in the course as a whole.

 When reflections are assigned, they will be accompanied with a prompt.
-All reflections should be added to the dedicated reflections repository that we will `clone` in the opening sessions of the course.
+All reflections will be distributed in the materials that we `clone` during a given week of the course.

 ##### Course project